 Drilling operations are expected to start this month and will be carried out by the Deepsea Yantai semi-submersible rig – former Beacon Atlantic – which is owned by China’s CIMC and managed by the Norwegian drilling contractor, Odfjell Drilling.

 The rig, which is capable of harsh environment operation and is of a GM4D design, started working for Neptune Energy in November 2019 and two years later, the rig’s contract in Norway was extended to include three additional wells in the Norwegian North Sea in 2022.

-In a separate statement, the NPD informed that it has also given a drilling permit to OMV Norge for a wildcat well 30/5-4 S, which is also located in the North Sea.
+In a separate statement, the NPD informed that it had also given a drilling permit to OMV Norge for a wildcat well 30/5-4 S, also located in the North Sea.
 This well will be drilled using the Maersk Drilling-owned Maersk Intrepid rig, which OMV hired in December 2021.
 The safety consent was secured last month.

 The well is located in production licence 1100, which is operated by OMV Norge with a 40 per cent interest.
 Its partners in the licence are Source Energy, Wintershall Dea Norge, and Longboat Energy Norge with 20 per cent interest each, respectively.

 The well 30/5-4 S is targeting a prospect named Oswig and drilling operations will be conducted in water depths of 95 metres.
 This prospect is located close to existing infrastructure with a tie-back potential to the Oseberg and Tune fields in the Norwegian North Sea, which are operated by Equinor.